Observing network dynamics through sentinel nodes: Sentinel node set optimization on weighted networks

 In the main text, we focused on unweighted networks (i.e., networks in which all the edges have the same weight equal to $1$).
 In this section, we show that our sentinel node approximation also performs well for weighted networks.

 We collected ten weighted networks from online repositories.
-From the KONECT project \cite{KONECT}, we used a dominance network of Japanese macaques \cite{takahata1991} ($N=62$, $M=1167$), a friendship network of high school students in Illinois, USA \cite{coleman1964} ($N=70$, $M=274$), a friendship network of Australian university students \cite{freeman1998} ($N=217$, $M=1839$), and the proximity network from the main text but with edge weights retained \cite{isella2011} ($N=410$, $M=2765$).
-From the Netzschleuder repository \cite{Netzschleuder}, we used a network of interpersonal contacts between windsurfers \cite{freeman1988} ($N=43$, $M=336$), a network of contacts between individuals involved in the train bombing in 2004 in Madrid, Spain \cite{hayes2006} ($N=64$, $M=243$), a network of drug interactions gathered from health records in Blumenau, Brazil \cite{correia2019} ($N=75$, $M=181$), a coauthorship network \cite{newman2006} ($N=379$, $M=914$)), a neuronal network of {\em Caenorhabditis elegans} \cite{cook2019} ($N=460$, $M=1432$), and a product export network \cite{hausmann2013} ($N=774$, $M=1779$).
+From the KONECT project \cite{KONECT}, we used a dominance network of Japanese macaques \cite{takahata1991} (Macaque dominance: $N=62$, $M=1,167$), a friendship network of high school students in Illinois, USA \cite{coleman1964} (High school friendship: $N=70$, $M=274$), a friendship network of Australian university students \cite{freeman1998} (University friendship: $N=217$, $M=1,839$), and the proximity network from the main text but with edge weights retained \cite{isella2011} (Weighted proximity: $N=410$, $M=2,765$).
+From the Netzschleuder repository \cite{Netzschleuder}, we used a network of interpersonal contacts between windsurfers \cite{freeman1988} (Windsurfer contact: $N=43$, $M=336$), a network of contacts between individuals involved in the train bombing in 2004 in Madrid, Spain \cite{hayes2006} (Terrorist contact: $N=64$, $M=243$), a network of drug interactions gathered from health records in Blumenau, Brazil \cite{correia2019} (Drug interaction: $N=75$, $M=181$), a coauthorship network \cite{newman2006} (Coauthorship: $N=379$, $M=914$), a neuronal network of {\em Caenorhabditis elegans} \cite{cook2019} (Neuronal: $N=460$, $M=1,432$), and a product export network \cite{hausmann2013} (Export: $N=774$, $M=1,779$).
 As we did for unweighted networks in the main text, we coerced each network to be undirected, discarded any self-edges, and analyzed only the largest connected component.

 As before, we simulated each dynamics on each network, using the parameters described in the main text, obtaining $x_{i,\ell}^*$ $\forall \ell \in \{1\ldots L\}$.
 We then selected 100 node sets of size $n = \lfloor \ln N \rfloor$ of each type.